Homeless help if you're 16 or 17

 are staying with friends or another family and have been asked to leave

-Can the council make you return to your family home?
+Will you have to go back to your family home?

 Your welfare is the top priority and you should not be pressured to return somewhere where:

 you're at risk of violence or abuse

 you've been told you cannot stay or must leave

 If returning home or staying with someone else is a possibility, the council should still provide emergency housing until they're sure that this is a safe option for you.